OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 One thing I should have done was resolve all the deltas between each environment.
 Different users and role membership are expected.
 Missing tables, different stored procedures, and other schema changes, not so much.
 After you’ve resolved those, pick an environment to put into source control as your baseline.

 The deltas need to be resolved one of three ways:
-- The change was missed, go ahead and apply it.
+- If the change was simply missed, go ahead and apply it.
-- The change is intentional and should never be included in source control (backup table or testing table).
-You can [leverage filters](https://www.codeaperture.io/2016/10/14/using-sql-source-control-to-filter-out-unwanted-items/) to exclude those items.
+- If the change is intentional and should never be included in source control (backup table or testing table), you can [leverage filters](https://www.codeaperture.io/2016/10/14/using-sql-source-control-to-filter-out-unwanted-items/) to exclude those items.
-- The difference is environmental, such as users and role membership.
-In that case, you want to look at [the documentation](https://documentation.red-gate.com/sc13/using-the-command-line/options-used-in-the-command-line#Optionsusedinthecommandline-IgnorePermissions) to see which switches you need to include.
+- If the difference is environmental, such as users and role membership, you will need to look at [the documentation](https://documentation.red-gate.com/sc13/using-the-command-line/options-used-in-the-command-line#Optionsusedinthecommandline-IgnorePermissions) to see which switches you need to include.

 Knowing that, my plan of attack was: